pantaleooo/pantaleooo.github.io/_pages/about.md

   - /about.html
 ---

-**Xiangpeng Hou (侯祥鹏)** is a Ph.D. candidate (since 2023) at the Nanjing University of Science and Technology, Nanjing, China, advised by Assoc.
+**Xiangpeng Hou (侯祥鹏)** is a Ph.D. student (since 2023) at the School of Computer Science and Engineering, Nanjing University of Science and Technology, Nanjing, China, advised by Assoc.
 Prof. [Junlong Zhou (周俊龙)](https://www.junlongzhou.team/index-cn.html).
 His current interests mainly focus on:

 + **Edge Intelligence (EI)**
 + **Mobile Edge Computing (MEC)**